redis/NRedisStack/Examples/GeoShape.md

 # GeoShape Fields Usage In RediSearch

-As of RediSearch 2.8.4, advanced GEO querying with GEOSHAPE fields is supported.

-Any object/library producing a
+NRedisStack now supports GEOSHAPE field querying.

-[well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) in `string` format can be used.
+Any object that serializes the [well-known text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) as a `string` can be used with NRedisStack.

-In this example, we'll demonstrate how to use GeoShape fields in RediSearch with [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite) library.
+Using GeoShape fields in searches with the [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite) library.

 ## Example